gosupark27/gosupark27.github.io/_posts/2021-5-11-Clojure-Koans.md

 ## Opening Thoughts

 Wow, today has been an *intense* day of grinding out the koans.
-I am happy with my progress so far; however, I'm slowly but surely realizing how much depth there is to Clojure's deceptively simple nature as I work through the koans.
-Of course, on the other hand, the *simple nature* can also be described as to be **elegant**.
-Furthermore, I have enjoyed how Clojure has a mathematical aspect that is based on **lambda calculus**.
-Hopefully, as I continue to delve deeper into Clojure, I'll be able to make more connections and through the process gain a deeper appreciation for Clojure.
+I am happy with my progress so far; however, I'm slowly but surely realizing how much depth there is to Clojure's deceptively simple nature.
+Of course, on the other hand, the *simple nature* can be viewed as an **elegant** approach to solving problems.
+Anyways, it's cool to see how Clojure is based on **lambda calculus**.
+Sounds daunting and complex but hopefully as I gain more experience working with Clojure I'll be able to see how *lambda calculus* has influenced the design of the language.

 As I have mentioned before in my previous post, the [Clojure docs](https://clojuredocs.org/core-library) are clutch and a valuable resource when it comes to solving the koans.
-The provided examples and *syntax(?)* are helpful in deciphering & understanding how to apply them correctly.

 *e.g. **syntax** for the **loop***